void

 Poland with borders from 1772 and after the partitions 1772, 1793 and 1795.

 Poland is mentioned indirectly through a Polish count.
-This happens when Švejk is accused by the lieutenant in Tábor of being degenerated.
-He retorts with an anecdote about the degenerate son of a Polish count who lived "by us" at the corner of Kateřinská ulice and Na Bojišti.
+This occurs when Švejk is accused by the lieutenant in Tábor of being degenerate.
+He responds with an anecdote about the degenerate son of a Polish count who lived "near us" at the corner of Kateřinská ulice and Na Bojišti.

-As the plot progresses in part III and IV more Poles are mentioned, for instance the "latrine general" in Budapest and a soldier from Kołomyja who messed with the field password.
-As the march company moves onto Polish territory by the Łupków Pass even more Poles appear, mostly without being mentioned by name.
-Examples are the spy in Švejk's cell in Przemyśl and the Polish head teacher in Klimontów.
+As the plot progresses in Part Three and Part Four, more Poles are mentioned, for example the "latrine general" in Budapest and a soldier from Kołomyja who muddled the field password.
+As the march company moves onto Polish territory by the Łupków Pass, even more Poles appear, mostly without being mentioned by name.
+Examples include the spy in Švejk's cell in Przemyśl and the Polish head teacher in Klimontów.

-The final four chapters of the plot of The Good Soldier Švejk takes place in current south-eastern Poland and in eastern Galicia, an area where Polish was the principal official language.
-On the current territory of Poland Švejk visited the Łupków Pass, Szczawne, Kulaszne, Sanok, Tyrawa Wołoska, Liskowiec, Krościenko and Przemyśl.
-Numerous other places are mentioned, amongst them Kraków, Warsaw, Poznań and Częstochowa.
+The final four chapters of the plot of The Good Soldier Švejk take place in present-day south-eastern Poland and in eastern Galicia, an area where Polish was the principal official language.
+On the current territory of Poland, Švejk visited the Łupków Pass, Szczawne, Kulaszne, Sanok, Tyrawa Wołoska, Liskowiec, Krościenko and Przemyśl.
+Numerous other places are mentioned, among them the cities of Kraków, Warsaw, Poznań and Częstochowa.

-In contrast to the many geographical references remarkably few Polish persons are mentioned by name, the only obvious one being Mr. Grabowski (the author surely meant Dworski).
-Trainsoldat Trainsoldat Bong may also have been Polish but this has not been verified.
+In contrast to the many geographical references, remarkably few Polish people are mentioned by name, the only obvious one being Mr. Grabowski (the author surely meant Dworski).
+Trainsoldat Bong may also have been Polish, but this has not been verified.

 Background